whyjz/ncu-env-data-science/_sources/outlines/week2.md

 <!-- Suppose Yushan measures 3952.43 m by a satellite altimeter.
 And the maximum measurement error of this altimeter is 0.2 m according to its documentation.
 What is the uncertainty of Yushan’s height?
 What is the 95% confidence interval of Yushan’s height? -->

-## Group discussion & demo topics
+## Group discussion & Demos

-1. Introduction to Jupyter Notebook / JupyterLab
-2. Load an Exercise data set using Jupyter Notebook (hosted by [Google Colaboratory](https://colab.google/), [Callysto Hub](https://www.callysto.ca/), or your local machine)
-3. Do you have any questions about the first problem set?
+1. Do you have any questions about the first problem set?